... views

 So we should think of CX as a means to create near-optimal conditions for your customers that will lead to enjoyable and helpful interactions that will, as a result, lead to their growing satisfaction with your brand.

-Why does CX matter?
+Why Does CX Matter?

 An essential principle of modern branding and CX design is the fact that people want to connect with their favorite brands.
 Today, it’s fairly common that competing businesses to offer pretty much the same product or service, and their most important differentiator is the experience they provide.
 Therefore, in order to compete in the modern business ecosystem, companies must commit to crafting experiences that their users resonate with throughout their entire journey.